 3 Jan 2019 by Albert Khor –

 It was a joyous occasion at the Bethesda House in Rawang as they were blessed with a donation from Malaysian Corrugated Carton Manufacturers’ Association (MACCMA) on Saturday, 22nd December, 2018.
-The ordinary double-storey house in Bandar Country Homes came alive as MACCMA was not only generous with the monetary amount but their key committee members even attended the cheque presentation session in person with their families to visit the home which provides care for troubled children from dysfunctional families.
+The ordinary double-storey house in Bandar Country Homes came alive as MACCMA was not only generous with the bounce house monetary amount but their key committee members even attended the cheque presentation session in person with their families to visit the home which provides care for troubled children from dysfunctional families.
 It was the first donation by the association which represents more than 100 business owners in Malaysia’s corrugating industry.

 The visitors were given a short tour of the home by Sis.
 Rosline D. Thomas, the Home Director before the Honorary Chairman of MACCMA, Mr. Henry Low delivered an opening address.
 Then, ten neatly-dressed children from the home belted out Mary’s Boy Child and We Wish You a Merry Christmas to entertain the guests before the highlight of the day – presentation of a cheque of RM18,000 from Mr. Henry Low to Rev. Dr. Samuel Kurian Thomas, the Chairman of the home.
 The guests were then treated to a simple yet satisfying lunch prepared by the home while the children were being entertained with Bible teaching from a volunteer.